lkrsova/lkrsova.github.io/_posts/2021-03-22-how-to-cite-properly.md

 If you don't need to use a reference management tool, there are free and accesible options which will help you cite, too.

 #### Google Scholar (+ browser extension)
-One of the most common, yet by industry people overlooked is <a href="https://scholar.google.com/">Google Scholar</a>; the alpha and omega of searching online for academic articles.
+One of the most common, yet by industry people overlooked is <a href="https://scholar.google.com/">Google Scholar</a>; the alpha and omega of searching online for academic articles (unless you use journal databases).
 Not only it is a database of academic works, books, articles and other sources, but its features include cited by/cite option, version control, tagging etc.

 <div style="text-align: center"><img src="/assets/img/cite-button.PNG"></div>